A great collection of breathing exercises for kids available as a set of free, printable activity cards.

 Breathing has to be the handiest tool we can gift our child for their managing emotions toolkit, after all your breath goes everywhere with you!

 Teaching children to breathe provides them with a simple but effective strategy for slowing down, both mentally and physically, helping them to take notice of how they’re feeling and to relax or calm down in the face of overwhelming emotions.

-8 Fun Breathing Exercises for Home & School
+8 Fun Breathing Exercises for Kids

-Today I am sharing eight simple breathing techniques for use with kids at home or school.
+Today I am sharing eight simple breathing exercises that are perfect for use with kids at home or school.
 These exercises can be used as part of your calm down plan (though it is obviously important to teach children the technique when they are calm so they can then put it to use in the heat of the moment), as a prior-to-sleep relaxation activity or as a brain break exercise to refocus and re-fresh.

-I have included the exercises on a series of printable cards so that you can print them out and laminate them.
+The exercises are available on a series of printable cards so that you can print them out and laminate them.